 Most popular and researched shape - When cut well, the proper reflection of light, the potential of brilliance and brightness is maximized.
 The round brilliant cut diamond has 58 facets.
 Its 58-facet cut, divided among its crown (top), girdle (widest part) and pavilion (base), is calibrated through a precise formula to achieve the maximum in fire and brilliance.
 When cutting a rough stone, more is lost in shaping a round diamond, so the cost of each carat retained is higher.
 Over 75% of the world's diamonds are Round Brilliants.

 Princess: STYLE: trendy, beautiful, angelic

-Second most popular shape - preferred in square shape but available in rectangular shape also.
+Second most popular shape - prefered in square shape but available in rectangular shape also.
 The princess cuts that are slightly rectangular tend to be lower in cost.
 This cut requires more weight to be directed toward the diamond's depth in order to maximize brilliance.
 Depth percentages of 70% to 78% are common.
 Ideal square ratio ranges from 1.00 to 1.05.
 A princess cut should always be set for 4 prongs protecting its corners from chips.
 It is ideal for long fingers and wedding bands.
 It has 57 or 58 facets and is known as square modified brilliant cut or Rectangular Modified Brilliant when the ration is greater than 1.10.

 Cushion: STYLE: romantic, graceful, sophisticated